 In a meet, ages 8 & under will swim one width of the pool (25 yards or meters) in each race at a minimum.
 Ages 9 & up swim 2 lengths or 50 yards.
 In order to be on the swim team, a swimmer must be able to make it across the pool unassisted before sign up - NO EXCEPTIONS!
 During a typical practice, swimmers will swim across the pool dozens of times.

 Swimmers can choose what meets they wish to participate in.
 In order to qualify for the state meet, swimmers must swim in at least 3 meets.
 The meets schedule can be found here.

 If you are a member of a high school team or another swim team, you must participate in 3 total meets during the season and at least one of those meets must be a GISL meet.

 There is no additional cost for regular season meets.
-(There may be a Splash Fee for 2020-21 season meets)
+Meets typically start at 10 AM on Saturdays.

 Who are the coaches?

 The current coaches of the Harlan Swim Club can be found under the coaches link.